 Overhead view of mixed celery, onion, garlic, and ginger added with mustard seeds, turmeric, curry powder, red pepper flakes, and ground cumin inside an instant pot.

 Once the spices have blended together, add the carrots, potatoes, and apple cubes, and cook until just starting to soften for 2 minutes.
 Add tomato paste and flour.
+If you don’t have tomato paste handy, check out these tomato paste substitutes..
 Cook, stirring well to coat all the ingredients, for 2 minutes.

 Overhead view of mixed celery, onion, garlic, ginger, mustard seeds, turmeric, curry powder, red pepper flakes, and ground cumin added with carrots, potatoes, and apple cubes in an instant pot.